webxos/macroslow/README.md

 ## Overview

-## The MACROSLOW libraries integrate:
+## The MACROSLOW libraries include and integrate:

 PyTorch cores for machine learning
 SQLAlchemy databases for robust data management Advanced .yaml and .md files for configuration and documentation Multi-stage Dockerfile deployments for scalable setups
-$custom .md wallets and tokenization for flexible, secure transactions
+$custom web3 .md wallets and tokenization for flexible, secure transactions

-This SDK provides a collection of tools and agents for developers to fork and build upon as boilerplates and OEM templates for 2048-AES applications.
+*MACROSLOW provides a collection of tools and agents for developers to fork and build upon as boilerplates and OEM templates*

-DUNES: Minimalist SDK within MAML
+## DUNES 2048-AES SDK: The Minimalist SDK

 Within the MAML (Markdown as Medium Language) protocol, DUNES serves as the baseline minimalist SDK.
 DUNES offers a set of 10 core files for building a hybrid Model Context Protocol (MCP) server with MAML processing and MARKUP Agent functionality.
 It enables quantum-distributed workflows with verifiable OCaml-based algorithms, hybrid multi-language orchestration (Python, Qiskit), and integration with MCP servers.
 Key features include:

-## Includes NVIDIA Integration: The DUNES SDK leverages NVIDIA’s hardware ecosystem for robotics, AI, and quantum-classical computing.
-It supports:

-Jetson Orin (Nano, AGX Orin): Up to 275 TOPS for edge AI, enabling real-time robotics/IoT with sub-100ms latency.
-A100/H100 GPUs: Up to 3,000 TFLOPS for AI training, quantum simulations, and data analytics.
-Isaac Sim: GPU-accelerated virtual environments for robotics validation, reducing deployment risks by 30%. cuQuantum SDK/CUDA-Q: Quantum algorithm simulation with 99% fidelity for quantum key distribution and variational algorithms.
-Guides cover hardware setup, CUDA/Tensor Core optimization, and integration with DUNES’ .MAML.ml pipelines for secure, quantum-resistant workflows.

-## CHIMERA 2048: Quantum-Enhanced API Gateway
+## CHIMERA 2048-AES SDK: A Qubit ready SDK!

 CHIMERA 2048 is a quantum-enhanced, maximum-security API gateway for MCP servers, powered by NVIDIA’s advanced GPUs.
 Featuring four CHIMERA HEADS—each a self-regenerative, CUDA-accelerated core with 512-bit AES encryption—it forms a 2048-bit AES-equivalent security layer.
 Key features include: